kitnato/neverquest/source/data/manual.md

 ## Roadmap

-Neverquest is a work-in-progress.
+neverquest is a work-in-progress.
 Several features are pending ideation, refinement and implementation.

 ### Activated skills